 There may be fluctuations in monthly refunded amounts, which is why you should monitor refund average over time.

 When your clients depend on subscriptions to keep their businesses afloat, you need to provide them with information that matters.
-Use these Stripe subscription analytics to better gauge what’s happening.
+Use these Stripe subscription metrics to better gauge what’s happening.

 Monthly Recurring Revenue (MRR)